brendancrebs/butler/specs/language_options.md

 - Description: `externalDependencies` is an option to set if you want to use Butler's built in methods for finding a languages third party dependencies.
 Butler will check if any of these dependencies have changed compared to the main branch.
 A change would include a version change or the addition/removal of a dependency.
 Butler will mark each workspace that used a changed dependency as dirty.
+Setting this to true will prioritize Butler's built in method over any user supplied method for this task.

-### Dependency Command options
+### Dependency Command Options

-The following options relate to commands that Butler will execute to acquire the dependencies for a language.
+The following options relate to user supplied commands that Butler will execute to acquire the dependencies for a language.
+To use this feature, you must set the previous `dependencyAnalysis` option to true.
+These commands should pipe the dependencies for each task to Butler as a list of strings.
+The format of these strings will depend on how the language represents dependencies.
+If a user defines commands for all of these separate tasks, they should make sure the dependency string format is consistent between each so the dependencies can be correctly string matched.
 To define these options you must create a `dependencyCommands` tag in the language options like so:

 ```yaml
 languages: